MaverickMandir/.github/profile/README.md

 ### Why Mavericks is a school cum incubator(& VC) instead of only a school?

 One-word answer: Sustainability.
 Long answer: In ancient India mandir's (a basic school & place of worship) expenses were paid by the local king.
 But now we needed to figure a way out to be Sustainable without charging hefty fees upfront.
-One of the core principles of Vedic schooling is, education must be free of cost for those who want to learn & they could choose to donate when they're successful.
-We take that value very seriously, So the focus of Mavericks School is to make the students successful in a very real way.
-Incubators cum VC medium to capitalize on the student's success to keep the organization floating.
+One of the core principles of Vedic schooling is, education must be free of cost for those who want to learn & they could choose to donate when they're successful,but we have to sustain until they're successful.
+So the focus of Mavericks School is to make the students successful in a very real way.
+Incubators cum VC is the medium to capitalize on the student's success to keep the organization floating.
 Go through the programs section to get a better picture.

 ### How Mavericks V1 is better than conventional schools?